kjensen19/MultiMadness/README.md

+Work in progress app for my son to practice multiplication tables!

 //TO DO
 ✅-map for list
 ✅-times table generating function
--start/stop buttons
+✅-start/stop buttons
 -drag and drop answers?
 -time and which table recorded to DB
 -chartJS for progress?
--Time display on Dom?
+✅-Time display on Dom?